talkvegantome/talkvegan-hugo/content/english/facts/soy-fed-to-livestock.md

 ## USDA World Agricultural Supply and Demand Estimates

-I reached out to Mr Ash from the USDA Economic Research Service myself and he replied (_incredibly_ quickly) saying that he would most likely have used the [USDA’s Production, Supply and Distribution database](https://apps.fas.usda.gov/psdonline/app/index.html#/app/advQuery) or the [Agricultural Supply and Demand Estimates report](https://www.usda.gov/oce/commodity/wasde/index.htm) as sources for this statistic and that furthermore:
+I reached out to Mr Ash from the USDA Economic Research Service myself and ze replied (_incredibly_ quickly) saying that ze would most likely have used the [USDA’s Production, Supply and Distribution database](https://apps.fas.usda.gov/psdonline/app/index.html#/app/advQuery) or the [Agricultural Supply and Demand Estimates report](https://www.usda.gov/oce/commodity/wasde/index.htm) as sources for this statistic and that furthermore:

 >  If the question really is how much soybean meal is consumed for feed from the processing of soybeans, then the percentage is closer to 77 percent.